readevalprint/hello-world-dapp/README.md

 ## Development

 1. Open a shell in the `source` directory and leave it open.
+Run the following commands:
+1.  `npm install`
-1. Run `npm install`.
+1.  `npm run build`
-1. Start the containers by running the `develop.sh` script.
-It will launch a web server container and a test container.
+1.  `develop.sh`.
+It will start a server container and a test container.
+1. See the dapp by opening `http://localhost:3000` in a browser.
 1. Whenever you make a change to a JavaScript file (such as `HelloWorld.js`), you need to re-bundle it before you can see the change reflected in the browser.
-Do this by running the command `npm run build` and then refresh your application in the browser.
+Do this by re-running the command `npm run build` and then refresh your browser.

 # Copyright